flybywiresim/installer-data/README.md

 To build the configuration locally, run `npm run build <filename>`.
 The resulting json file will be placed in the `dist` folder.

-Once a PR is created the configuration will be automatically build and deployed to the CDN.
-The URL will be `https://cdn.flybywiresim.com/installer/config/pr-<PR-NUMBER>.json`
+If a PR is created from a branch of the main repo the configuration will be automatically build and deployed to the CDN.
+The URL will be `https://cdn.flybywiresim.com/installer/config/pr-<PR-NUMBER>.json`.

+From a branch on a fork it is still possible to test the configuration by providing the Installer with the fork's GitHub url to the raw config.ts file (e.g. `https://raw.githubusercontent.com/flybywiresim/installer-data/staging/config/config.ts`)

 For testing the PR configuration copy the URL and paste it into the installer configuration URL field in the installer settings.
 Ask on the FlyByWire's Discord [#installer](https://discord.com/channels/738864299392630914/757387126173204540) channel on how to do this.

 ### Installer Data Project